odin-detector/odin-data/Live View Requirements.md

 - The ZeroMQ API reference
 - The ZeroMQ guide book.
 - [The Odin Workshop created by Tim Nicholls](https://github.com/stfc-aeg/odin-workshop)

-## Design and Implementation Constraints

-The plugin will be daisy chained in with the other plugins, and thus needs to be designed in a way that will not cause issue within this architecture.
-This means it should be able to process data frames at a reasonable speed to avoid bottlenecks within the system.

 # Specification